nikitahl/sidebar-navigation-for-wpbakery/readme.txt

 To disable the sidebar in WPBakery, just deactivate the plugin via the Plugins page in the WordPress dashboard.

 == Changelog ==

+= 2.1 =
+* Update: Added the ability to reduce fields size and spacing in the Edit Form/Settings panel for a more compact view.
+* Fix: Fixed an issue with navbar icons when resizing the screen vertically.

 = 2.0 =
 * Update: Added the ability to hide the description under elements in the Add Element panel.